pilegard/cogfoundations/docs/08-language.md

 ##### dialect {-}

 A dialect is a subdivision, or version, of a language that may be associated with a geographical location or socioeconomic group.

+##### garden path sentences {-}

+Grammatically correct but ambiguous sentences that lead readers down the wrong parsing path, forcing them to reinterpret the sentence's structure.

 ##### idiolect {-}